spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 # 4. Instructor Do: Review Budget Tracker (5 mins)

-* Open `13-Stu-Webpack-Intro/Solved/` in the browser.
+* Open @TODO `13-Stu-Webpack-Intro/Solved/` in the browser and demonstrate the following functionality:

-* Enter a name and value into the the expense field then click the submit button.
-Do this one more time and point out that the balance is being adjusted after every submission.
+  * When we add multiple expenses, we see that our balance adjusts for each submission.

-* Click the reset button and point out that the expenses list gets cleared and the balance is reset to its original value.
+  * When we click the reset button, the expenses list gets cleared and the balance is reset to its original value.

-* Open `13-Stu-Webpack-Intro/Solved/app.js` in your IDE and point out the following:
+* Open @TODO `13-Stu-Webpack-Intro/Solved/app.js` in your IDE and point out the following:

   * At the top of the file, we bring in `module.exports` from the calculations file.

   * Webpack allows us to use modules, including the `require` module just like we can in Node.js apps.

-  * Note that if we were not using Webpack, we wouldn't be able to use `require` in client-side JavaScript.
+  * 📝 If we were not using Webpack, we wouldn't be able to use `require` in client-side JavaScript.

   ```js
   const calculations = require("./calculations");